 We understand the appeal of Adobe, and while it works well for some organizations, the total cost of implementation and time to deployment is limiting for others.
 We know that can be frustrating, so we’ve stepped in to help numerous Adobe customers make the most of their investment.

-In what follows, we'll explore the hurdles our customers have identified with AEM, as well as specific examples of how we've helped a variety of well-known companies optimize their Adobe investment—or transition off of the platform entirely.
+In what follows, we'll explore the hurdles our customers have identified with Adobe AEM, as well as specific examples of how we've helped a variety of well-known companies optimize their Adobe investment—or transition off of the platform entirely.

-The Challenges of Adobe Experience Manager
+The challenges of Adobe Experience Manager

-AEM’s somewhat rigid release schedule also means that heavy IT involvement is usually required.
+Adobe Experience Manager’s somewhat rigid release schedule also means that heavy IT involvement is usually required.
 The need for such hands-on implementation and maintenance also means it takes longer to set up and use the platform.

-How Brightspot Can Make the Best Out of Your Investment in AEM
+How Brightspot can make the best out of your investment in AEM

 Many Brightspot customers come to us because of their frustrations.
 They feel stuck with Adobe; after all, it’s not always easy or financially possible to walk away from a product you’ve put perhaps $1 million toward and spent significant time implementing.